 What Churchill wrote in context

 The chapter is entitled “The Return of the British Division.”
-The fighting in Sudan has been successfully concluded, and the soldiers are riding a train on their way home as Churchill begins his tale.
+The fighting in Sudan has been successfully concluded.
+The soldiers are riding a train on their way home as Churchill begins his tale, which goes as follows.

 Only one incident occurred to diversify the journey and mar the perfection of the railway arrangements.
 It will be remembered that although the British officers on the railway never failed, the British engines sometimes did.
 The men were made of better stuff than the machines; they stood a greater strain.
 The incident occurred at ‘No. 6’ station; and since any event in the desert is rare, remarkable, and sometimes welcome, I will set it down.